 The older boys run away.
 I start to cry.
 Max is licking away my tears.
 The girls are crying, too.
-I know I’m in big trouble.
+I know I am in big trouble.
 I pick up Max and run into the house.
-I can’t let anyone know I’m home alone.
-I don’t want to go to prison.
+I cannot let anyone know I am home alone.
+I do not want to go to prison.

 The next day in school, I shyly walk over to the two boys who rescued me.

 “Thanks,” I stammer.

 “Yeah.
 You just ran off.
 I’m Michael,” the dark-haired one says.